thewaydev/Euronaverse/README.md

 # Euronaverse

-This is a wip text based rpg that I am working on
+This is a wip text based rpg that I am working on with a small group